 For a small number of people, gambling is a sickness that resembles alcoholism or drug addiction, says Potenza, in that the urge to gamble causes biological changes in the brain similar to changes observed in alcoholics and drug addicts.

 So a person who is a pathological gambler is more likely to seek immediate gratification on demand, making an instant winner game a sort of drug of choice, says Potenza, who heads the Problem Gambling Clinic at Yale-New Haven (Conn.)
 Hospital.
 In last week's Journal of the American Medical Association, Potenza co-authored an article that reviews published studies on pathological gambling.
+Learn more about spotting the signs of a gambling addiction.

 "This is a public health concern that general practitioners should be pursuing with their patients," says Potenza.
 Many physicians now ask patients about drinking, drug use, smoking, diet, and sexual practices, he points out, so why shouldn't they also ask about gambling?